emberlzhang/codeclimate/README.md

 # CodeClimate

-This is a Ruby wrapper for CodeClimate ratings API.
+This is a Ruby wrapper for CodeClimate ratings API. *Not functional yet*, as of the latest commit.

+### Benefits
 See code quality ratings of each Class on your text editor.
 Ratings from CodeClimate API.
 Currently building to support viewing on Sublime Text 2, in the status bar.

+### Before this gem will be of any use, you will need to:
+1) Get an account on CodeClimate.
+Sign up for a free trial at http://codeclimate.com.

+2) Add your repo onto CodeClimate.

 ## Installation